sherwynds/TechBytes/Python and Data Analysis/README.md

 Instructions: Clone/download this repository to your local machine.
 Install Anaconda (Python 3), and open the notebooks in Jupyter.
 Do not alter the directory structure.
 Click Kernel -> Restart & Run All.

 Roadmap:
-* Introduction to Pandas DataFrames - Complete
+1. Introduction to Pandas DataFrames - Complete
-* Cleaning, Preparing, and Organizing Data - In Progress
+2. Cleaning, Preparing, and Organizing Data - Complete
-* DataFrame Statistics and Calculations - Upcoming
+3. DataFrame Statistics and Calculations - Upcoming
-* Data Analysis Techniques - Upcoming
+4. Data Analysis Techniques - Upcoming
-* K Nearest Neighbors - Upcoming
+5. K Nearest Neighbors - Upcoming